Towards environmental footprint rules – PEF governance structure

 Steering Committee (SC) – Approver

-has as main responsibilities the approval of the documents submitted by the pilots, e.g. the draft PEFCR/OEFSR.
-The SC is constituted by one member of each pilot, representatives of the EC, one representative from each EU member state, EFTA or candidate country, and one representative from key stakeholder groups (consumers, SMEs, environmental NGOs, business and international organisations).
+The SC’s main responsibility is the approval of the documents submitted by the pilots, e.g. the draft PEFCR/OEFSR.
+The SC is constituted by one member of each pilot, representatives of the EC, one representative from each EU member state, EFTA, or candidate country, and one representative from key stakeholder groups (consumers, SMEs, environmental NGOs, business and international organizations).

 Technical Advisory Board (TAB) – Expert Advisor

 The Techincal Advisory Board provides technical support and advice to the SC members that have appointed them.
 Each member of the SC may appoint 1 expert to be a member of the Technical Advisory Board.
 The TAB expresses its opinion and input to the Commission on technical issues that are of cross-cutting relevance to several EF pilots.

 The detailed rules of procedure applied to EF Pilot SC and TAB can be consulted here.